 The primary trial and publication will be related to the trial outcomes (section 5.1, 5.2, and 5.3).
 However, extended follow-up at six months and at one year, including overall survival, neurological outcomes, and health-related quality of life, will be collected, and reported in a separate publication.
 Data will be collected and analyzed like the 90-day outcomes and will be reported in a separate publication.
-Although the overall

-BIHCA Protocol - version 1.1 Page 38 of 80 trial will be unblinded after the collection of the 90-day outcomes, the person assessing six months and oneyear outcomes will be blinded to the treatment assignment.
+Although the overall trial will be unblinded after the collection of the 90-day outcomes, the person assessing six months and one-year outcomes will be blinded to the treatment assignment.